The Ultimate Guide to Headless CMS

 These files can have several fields for metadata, which can be used for extracting e.g. geodata for an app showcasing media for various locations in the world.

-Developers have APIs for images that enables them to create URLs to different image sizes, apply filters, etc.
+On the other hand, developers have APIs for images that enables them to create URLs to different image sizes, apply filters, etc.

 Make sure to investigate whether such editing features are present in any headless CMS you are considering.